 Jump to:

-If you are ok with onions and garlic you can add them to this recipe.
+You can make this dish with onions and garlic.
 See the section below for details.

 Why I love this recipe (and you will too!)